vrsp05/STEM-Camp-RC-Car/docs/environment/environment_setup.md

 ## Step 2: Download the Remote Control Dictionary (WebSockets)

 The ESP32 dictionary we just installed knows how to use basic Wi-Fi, but it doesn't know how to connect to our custom digital steering wheel.
-We need to download one tiny dictionary called a "Library" to fix that!
+We need to download a library to fix that.

 1. **Open the Library Manager:** In the Arduino IDE, click on **Sketch** at the top of the screen, hover over **Include Library**, and click **Manage Libraries...** (You can also just click the little icon that looks like a stack of books on the left side of your screen).
 2. **Search for WebSockets:** In the search bar of the new menu, type in exactly `WebSockets` and hit Enter.
 3. **Find the Right Author:** Scroll through the list until you find the library named exactly **WebSockets**.
 Look closely at the small text underneath the title—it **must** say **by Markus Sattler**.
-4. **Install It:** Click the **Install** button next to it.
-Once it says "Installed," you can close the Library Manager menu!
+4. **Install It:** Select the latest version and click the **Install** button next to it.
+Once it says "Installed," you can close the Library Manager menu.

 ## Step 3: Tell the Computer Which Brain You Have